 Rotary District 1180

-On behalf of all the members of Rotary District 1180 it is my pleasure to welcome you to the 18th Rotary Fun Games.
+On behalf of all the members of Rotary District 1180 it is my pleasure to welcome you to the 20th Rotary District Fun Games.

 We are delighted that each year we have approximately 300 volunteers representing our 78 Rotary Clubs who help to make the Fun Games a happy and memorable event for everyone involved.
 The event grows from strength to strength with new ideas evolving each year.

-Once again, we are very fortunate to have the use of the marvelous facilities at MBNA and we are extremely grateful for the assistance afforded to us.
+Once again, we are very fortunate to have the use of the marvellous facilities at MBNA and we are extremely grateful for the assistance afforded to us.

 Events like this do not just happen.
 Behind the scenes there are months of planning and preparations by the District organising committee.
 We are very grateful for their service under the leadership of Past District Governor John Bird and his hardworking team.